Skip to main content Link Search Menu Expand Document (external link)

 Course Objectives

-• Comprehend core data science concepts and examine their applications
+• Understand core data science concepts and examine their application in cognitive science

 • Discuss data privacy and ethical concerns with real-world examples